INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 ### 7.1.
 Main principles <a name="main-principles"></a>

 - The Web API provides download access to one INSPIRE data set.
 For example, two data sets (with their own metadata records), one on buildings and one on addresses will have two landing pages (http://my-org.eu/addresses/ and http://my-org.eu/buildings/) rather than one landing page for the Web API (http://my-org.eu/oapif/) and two feature collections, one for each data set (http://my-org.eu/oapif/collections/addresses and http://my-org.eu/oapif/collections/buildings).

-&#x1F538; OPEN QUESTION: Would such an approach be feasible from an implementation point of view?

 - The data set is structured into one or several feature collections. Аll feature collections available in one API (under the `/collections` path) are considered to be part of the data set provided by the Web API.